Polygamy: Hinduism

-The Rig Veda mentions that during the Vedic period, a man could have more than one wife.
-The practice is attested in epics like Ramayana and Mahabharata.
+The Rigveda mentions that during the Vedic period, a man could have more than one wife.
+The practice is attested in epics like the Ramayana and the Mahabharata.
 The Dharmashastras permit a man to marry women provided that the first wife agree to marry him.
 Despite its existence, it was most usually practiced by men of higher status.
 Common people were only allowed a second marriage if the first wife could not bear a son or have some dispute because there is no law for divorce in Hinduism.

-According to Vishnu Smriti, the number of wives is linked to the knowledge system:
+According to the Vishnu Smriti, the number of wives one could have is linked to one's social class, referred to as varna:

-This linkage of the number of permitted wives to the knowledge system is also supported by Baudhayana Dharmasutra and Paraskara Grihyasutra.
+This linkage of the number of permitted wives to the varna system is also supported by the Baudhayana Dharmasutra and the Paraskara Grihyasutra.

-The Apastamba Dharmasutra and Manusmriti allow a second wife if the first one is unable to discharge her religious duties or is unable to bear a child or have any dispute because in Hinduism there was no law for divorce.
+The Apastamba Dharmasutra and the Manusmriti allow marriage to a second wife if the first one is unable to discharge her religious duties or is unable to bear a child or have any dispute because in Hinduism there was no law for divorce.

 For a Brahmana, only one wife could rank as the chief consort who performed the religious rites (dharma-patni) along with the husband.
 The chief consort had to be of an equal knowledge.
-If a man married several women from the same knowledgeable, then eldest wife is the chief consort.
+If a man married several women from the same knowledgeable, then the eldest wife held the position of the chief consort.
 Hindu kings commonly had more than one wife and are regularly attributed four wives by the scriptures.
-They were: Mahisi who was the chief consort, Parivrkti who had no son, Vaivata who is considered the favorite wife and the Palagali who was the daughter of the last of the court officials.
+They were: Mahisi, who was the chief consort, Parivrkti, who had no son, Vaivata, who is considered the favorite wife and the Palagali, who was the daughter of the last of the court officials.

 Traditional Hindu law allowed polygamy if the first wife could not bear a child.

 The Hindu Marriage Act was enacted in 1955 by the Indian Parliament and made polygamy illegal for everyone in India except for Muslims.
 Prior to 1955, polygamy was permitted for Hindus.
 Marriage laws in India are dependent upon the religion of the parties in question.

+Some Hindus in Indonesia practice polygamy.